 If a woman’s nipple suddenly changes in appearance, including sinking into the breast, then she should go to a doctor, as this can be a symptom of breast cancer.

-There are a number of things which purport to fix inverted nipples, although surgery is the only way guaranteed to fix the problem.
+There are a number of things that purport to fix inverted nipples, although surgery is the only way guaranteed to fix the problem.

 The Hoffman technique is a form of stimulation used for drawing out inverted nipples.
 It has been practised since the 1950s.
 This is not a long term solution.